 We are heading towards a world where humans work with machines (including machine learning / artificial intelligence, robots and automated systems).
 Humans would need to create better insights and ask the right questions to create possible solutions for solving problems.
 But for doing, one needs to develop curiosity and the capacity to ask questions through habits, people, experiences, and resources in an augmented and automated world.

-This is a take, that I am currently having and exploring to enable and support modern professionals to make the most of and learn from all kinds of experiences and opportunities to self-improve and self-develop.
+This is a take, that I had and explored to enable and support modern professionals to make the most of and learn from all kinds of experiences and opportunities to self-improve and self-develop.

 What if we could enable people to develop their ceaseless curiosity like curious creatives do?